rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 deadline has been missed.
-It is for the governing board or arranging authority to assess the facts of the case and decide whether the statutory deadlines are achievable or whether, in the circumstances, the meeting has to be delayed or alternative technology (such as telephone or videoconference facilities) may be used.
+It is for the governing board or arranging authority to assess the facts of the case and decide whether the statutory deadlines are achievable or whether, in the circumstances, the meeting has to be delayed.
 Governing boards and arranging authorities should continue to take reasonable steps to ensure meetings are arranged for a time when all parties are able to attend.

 [20. ]{.number} School meals
 ----------------------------